 From the critically acclaimed author of Woman on the Edge of Time, comes another stunning novel of morality and courage.
 A Pygmallion tale for the modern age, this classic feminist speculative novel won the Arthur C Clark Award.

-Often compared to Margaret Atwood's The Handmaid’s Tale – Woman on the Edge of Time has been hailed as a classic of speculative science fiction.
+Often compared to Margaret Atwood's The Handmaid’s Tale and Naomi Alderman's The Power – Woman on the Edge of Time has been hailed as a classic of speculative science fiction.
 Disturbing and forward thinking, Marge Piercy’s remarkable novel will speak to a new generation of readers.

 After being unjustly committed to a mental institution, Connie Ramos is contacted by an envoy from the year 2137, who shows her a utopian future of sexual and racial equality and environmental harmony.